nikamaish/Redis/README.md

 redis-cli publish channel_name "Your message here"
 The message will be sent to all subscribers on the specified channel.

-In a programming context, you would use a Redis client library in your preferred programming language to implement the pub/sub pattern.
+In a programming context, I would use a Redis client library in your preferred programming language to implement the pub/sub pattern.
 For example, in Python using the redis-py library:

 python
 Copy code